CynthiaPeter/Privatefit-Contributing-guide/README.md

 → Got ideas for a feature, open an issue to propose a change.

-→ Find other ways that you can contribute to our projects by reading this article.
+→ Find other ways that you can contribute to our projects by reading [this article](https://opensource.guide/how-to-contribute/).

 **Please avoid:**

-Opening pull requests for any issue marked core.
+→ Opening pull requests for any issue marked core.
 These issues require additional context from the core team at Priv@teFit and any external pull requests will not be accepted.

 ## Discussions